Linux Syslog-NG

 log { source(s_src); filter(f_sshd); destination(d_netlm); };

-If you need to send only specific log file, follow these steps:
+If you need to send a specific log file, follow these steps:

-program_name is name of service, for example sshd (SSH daemon).
+program_name is the name of the service, for example sshd (SSH daemon).

 log-fifo-size is output Syslog-NG queue.
 Number indicates maximum number of messages, which can be stored in the queue.
 In case of connection loss with Logmanager server, unsent messages are stored in this queue.
 After reaching the limit, incoming messages will be discarded until the communication is restored.

-Now Syslog-NG server will be sending logs to Logmanager.
+Now the Syslog-NG server will be sending logs to Logmanager.

 A sample of the log file configuration for Apache Tomcat: